slowproj/slowdash/docs/ControlsScript.md

 Make this code start automatically on PC boot in your favorite way (`/etc/rc.local`, Docker, ...).

-# SlowTask: Slowdash GUI-Script Interconnect
+# SlowTask: Slowdash GUI-Script Binding
 SlowTask is a user Python script placed under the SlowDash config directory with a name like `slowtask-XXX.py`.
 SlowDash GUI can start/stop the script, call functions defined in the script, and bind control variables in the script to GUI elements.
 Using the SlowPy library from a SlowTask script is assumed for this design, but this is not a requirement.